OceanLabs/Android-Print-SDK/docs/shipping.md

             }
         });
         ```
-2. Set the `PrintOrder` shipping address to the one you created in Step 1
+2. Set the `Order` shipping address to the one you created in Step 1

     ```java
-    PrintOrder order = ...;
+    Order order = ...;
     order.setShippingAddress(addr);
     ```